AntonGrn/hybrid-encryption/README.md

 ```

 **[12] Symmetric cryptography**</br>
-Encrypted traffic may now flow asynchronous in full-duplex
+Encrypted traffic may now flow asynchronous in full-duplex, using the following methods:

 ```java
 SERVER